May 19, 2020 | Article | by REQ Marketing | Advertising

 What Marketing Partners are Doing to Help Businesses during COVID-19

 In the time of COVID-19, we have seen digital and technology platforms step up to help brands and businesses navigate the uncertainty.
 From Facebook to Google, big industry players are offering new resources for brands and businesses.
 As a digital marketing agency leveraging most of these advertising tools on behalf of our clients' marketing programs, we have compiled a list of digital resources for brands.
 We will refresh our list as new resources come online.
-If you have or know of a digital advertising resource you would like to see added to this list, don’t hesitate to send your recommendations to email@example.com.
+If you have or know of a digital advertising resource you would like to see added to this list, don’t hesitate to send your recommendations to marketing [at] req.co.
 These are unprecedented times, and we welcome and encourage your collaboration to help make this the best list of top digital advertising resources for businesses during the novel coronavirus pandemic.

 Google Ad credits